Anneau du Rhin

 The Anneau du Rhin is a 3.621 km racing circuit situated near Biltzheim, France, about 35 km north of Mulhouse.
 It is used for racing and club sport events, track days and presentations.

 History

 The original 2.919 km circuit was planned and built in 1996 by Marc Rinaldi on the site of a former hunting ground and is now managed by his son François Rinaldi.
 It is located 2 km southeast of the village of Biltzheim.
 In 2004, the route was extended with a western loop.
 The route was completely resurfaced in August 2011 and widened by one meter.
 Since 2013, there has been an option for motorcycles with a length of 3.621 km, which can be extended to up to 4 km if necessary.

 Events

 On 14 April 2022, it was announced that Anneau du Rhin would host a round of the World Touring Car Cup on 6–7 August.

+Layout configurations

 Lap records

-The official race lap records at the Anneau du Rhin are listed as:
+As of August 2022, the fastest official race lap records at the Anneau du Rhin are listed as: